maksimyaromin/maksimyaromin.github.io/index.md

               date_to: 2020-10-02
               location: Minsk, Belarus
               achievements:
-                - "Analysis of the application code to identify performance issues and to use the best development practices in Angular"
+                - "analysis of the application code to identify performance issues and to use the best development practices in Angular;"
-                - "Developer consultation on Front-End issues"
+                - "developer consultation on Front-End issues;"
-                - "Management of a team for the development of the I-9 Platform application - an I-9 electronic circulation service.
-Code review for team members"
+                - "management of a team for the development of the I-9 Platform application - an I-9 electronic circulation service.
+Code review for team members;"
-                - "Internal CSS framework development and application redesign"
+                - "internal CSS framework development and application redesign."
             - company: SYSTEM TECHNOLOGIES JLLC
               position:
                 - Software Engineering Intern